AppFlowy-IO/AppFlowy-Cloud/doc/DEPLOYMENT.md

 ```

 ### 4. Optional Services
-There are optional services that are non essential in core functionalities of AppFlowy Cloud, there can be useful for administrative or debugging purpose.
+We have provided optional services in the file `docker-compose-extra.yml`.
-The files containing these services are in `docker-compose-extra.yml`.
+You do not need them for a fully functional installation of AppFlowy Cloud, but they could be helpful for various admin/debug tasks.

-- `pgadmin` (Web UI configured easy view into deployed postgres database)
+- `pgadmin` (Web UI to visualize the provided postgres database)
-- `portainer`/`portainer_init` (Web UI for providing some monitoring and ease of container management)
+- `portainer`/`portainer_init` (Web UI to provide some monitoring and ease of container management)
-- `tunnel` (cloud flare tunnel: provide secure way to connect appflowy to Cloudflare without a publicly routable IP address)
+- `tunnel` (Cloudflare tunnel to provide a secure way to connect AppFlowy to Cloudflare without a publicly routable IP address)
-- `admin_frontend` (admin portal to manage accounts and adding authentication method, recommended to keep)
+- `admin_frontend` (admin portal to manage accounts and add authentication methods.
+We recommend to keep this)
-If you wish to deploy those, edit this file accordingly and do:
+If you wish to deploy those, edit the file accordingly and do:
 ```
 docker compose --file docker-compose-extras.yml up -d
 ```
-You may ignore the orphan containers warning message from docker
+You may ignore the orphan containers warning message that docker will output.

 > When using the `docker compose up -d` command without specifying a tag, Docker Compose will pull the `latest`